 Charlie Pierce, Research Coordinator

-Charlie is an environmental chemist who has worked in environmental consulting and analytical chemistry for over 45 years.
-Over this time, he witnessed instances where people suffered loss of amenity and compromised health due to poorly executed developments, uncontrolled industrial emissions and weak enforcement of environmental regulations.
+Over his career, Charlie has witnessed instances where people suffered loss of amenity and compromised health due to poorly executed developments, uncontrolled industrial emissions and weak enforcement of environmental regulations.
 Charlie joined Community Environmental Monitoring (CEM) because it was formed to address the inequality between communities and polluters.
 He has applied his specialist landfill knowledge and in situ monitoring expertise in support of CEM projects.

 George Harris, Technical Researcher